 by Richard Arterbury

 Iceland has an breathtaking rock formation that looks like a huge Elephant Rock and even has a large wrinkled trunk reaching into the Ocean.
-You can visit this formation on Heimaey, which is the largest island in the Vestmannaeyjar archipelago.
-The rock formation was formed by volcanoes with today the Elephant Rock like formation is made out of basalt rock.
+You can visit this formation on Elephant Rock Heimaey, which is the largest island in the Vestmannaeyjar archipelago.
+The elephant rock naturally formed by Iceland volcanic rock volcanoes of today the Elephant Rock Iceland like formation is made out of basalt rock.
 This area is also known for large flock of puffins that visit during the summer months.
+More:

 Elephant Rock of Iceland Video